cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-06-08-diversity-driven-software-debloat.md

 # The Lesson to Learn

 Coverage tools implement different policies to handle the variety of bytecode constructs, thus posing a challenge for its usage on debloating.
-I have shown that, as in this case, when facing a hard problem for which no tool can provide a 100% accurate solution, combining the diversity of implementations of similar tools is a feasible approach to achieve better results.
+I have shown that, as in this case, when facing a hard problem for which no tool can provide a 100% accurate solution, combining the diversity of implementations of similar tools is a feasible approach to achieving better results.
 Of course, one can argue that this decision may hurt performance, but sometimes performance is not exactly of principal goal :smiley: